pantheon-systems/documentation/source/docs/articles/sites/known-limitations.md

 ## Oracle Database Drivers

-Pantheon does not currently support connecting to Oracle databases.
-Primarily, we connect to MySQL/MariaDB databases.
-Requests to connect to other external databases, possibly using the [Pantheon Enterprise Gateway](https://www.getpantheon.com/pantheon-enterprise-gateway), should be raised with the customer success team.
+How about Pantheon does not currently support directly connecting to Oracle databases.
+Customers have successfully used the [Pantheon Enterprise Gateway](https://www.getpantheon.com/pantheon-enterprise-gateway) to connect to an external API on top of their Oracle databases.

 ## PHP/Java Bridge

-Pantheon does not currently support [PHP/Java Bridge](http://php-java-bridge.sourceforge.net/pjb/).
+Pantheon does not currently support the [PHP/Java Bridge](http://php-java-bridge.sourceforge.net/pjb/).